Max Kaser: Life

-Meanwhile he delivered a programme of lectures at Frankfurt University during the winter 1930/31 term before moving on to the nearby University of Giessen where he worked as a research assistant to Otto Eger.
+Meanwhile he delivered a programme of lectures at the University of Frankfurt am Main during the winter 1930/31 term before moving on to the nearby University of Giessen where he worked as a research assistant to Otto Eger.
 It was Eger who supervised Kaser for his habilitation degree which he received in June 1931.

-In 1932 he accepted a teaching post at Münster where he took over from Hans Kreller who had transferred to Tübingen.
+In 1932 he accepted a teaching post at the University of Münster where he took over from Hans Kreller who had transferred to the University of Tübingen.
 In October 1933, still aged only 27, he accepted a full professorship in Civil and Roman law.
-He would remain at Münster till 1959.
+He would remain at the University of Münster until 1959.
 Although his duties required him to take in interest in Civil law, his strong preference for Roman law was never in doubt.
-An administrative post was added in April 1937 when he was made dean of the law faculty.
+An administrative post was added in April 1937, when he was made dean of the law faculty.
 In this post he won and retained, through the energy and ability that he brought to the job, the confidence of his mostly rather conservative senior colleagues, while quietly resisting pressure to pander to Germany's increasingly institutionalised Nazism which he characterised (quietly) as an "Anticulture" ("Unkultur").

-For Max Kaser 1933 was the year in which he met Erna Lehnig whose mother's family came from the Münster region.
+For Max Kaser, 1933 was the year in which he met Erna Lehnig whose mother's family came from the Münster region.
 Her father's family came from the coastal region of Pomerania.
-By the end of 1933 the two were married, demonstrating through their "Austrian-north German partnership" a "perfect harmony" as Kaser later wrote.
+By the end of 1933, the two were married, demonstrating through their "Austrian-north German partnership" a "perfect harmony" as Kaser later wrote.
 It was both a loving and an efficient partnership.
 Erna Kaser proved a highly competent administrator, running the house - even to the point, slightly unusually for a "housewife" at that time, of taking care of the family's annual tax declaration - leaving her husband to concentrate on his work at the university.
 The marriage also produced, in rapid succession, a son and a daughter.
-Meanwhile Kaser's academic career and reputation progressed.
-He received and rejected apparently attractive offers of professorships from Heidelberg, Freiburg i.B. and Marburg in 1937, 1939, 1940, in every case preferring to stay put at Münster "at [his] own wish", as he expressed the matter at the time in a letter to a colleague.
+Meanwhile, Kaser's academic career and reputation progressed.
+He received and rejected apparently attractive offers of professorships from Heidelberg University, the University of Freiburg and Marburg University in 1937, 1939, 1940, in every case preferring to stay put at the University of Münster "at [his] own wish", as he expressed the matter at the time in a letter to a colleague.